-Math: We will complete the Unit 6 study guide on Monday.
-The Test will be Tuesday.
-Students will identify and sort quadrilaterals.
-They need to understand concepts of area and perimeter, and solve real world problems.
-This is a challenging test.
-We will begin Unit 7 this week on fractions.
+Math: In Unit 4 we will cover multi digit addition and subtraction, place value, and rounding.
 Your child can work on Math Magician at home.
 Each time a student completes a level in the given time, they will earn money on their account sheets.
 Please print and sign any certificates that your child earns 100% on and return them to school.
 Third graders will be working hard to get into the Multiplication Club.
 Your child will get tested on their multiplication facts several times each week.
 Please practice multiplication & division flash cards at home.
 Your support from home makes a difference!

 Geography Genius is a weekly activity sheet that challenges students to foster their geography skills while earning points for their Caravan team as they travel around the world collecting lost artifacts from different countries.
 We will begin this simulation in a few weeks.